-Michigan test results quantify COVID-era learning loss
+Michigan test results show big post-COVID learning loss

 Michigan public school students recently performed below pre-pandemic levels in reading and math, according to the latest statewide standardized tests.
-This happened even though schools received record funds to help students recover learning losses incurred during pandemic-era school closures.
+This happened even though schools received record funds to help students recover learning losses incurred during school closures.

 Students in grades three through seven performed worse on the 2023 M-STEP in both English language arts and math, compared to 2019.
 There are not enough data to talk about 2020 or 2021, because the state did not require schools to administer the M-STEP those years.